aylwinscw/OpenBook/docs/tts.md

 }]
 ```

+Set `tts` to `true` to turn the feature on, or `false` to turn it off.

 ## Limitation

-- The text-to-speech feature only works in one-page mode.
+- The text-to-speech feature is only enabled for page configurations where `tts` is turned on.
-- Does not read text inside H5P or any content inside iframe.
+- It does not read content inside H5P activities, iframes, form controls, or hidden elements.
+- Available voices depend on the browser and device, so the selected voice may vary between users.